Worried about money?

 Our people

 Our staff are at the heart of our organisation.
-Children's Service's are made up of a number of services and teams who all pride themselves on the quality of care given to children across our borough.
-Meet a few of our managers and practitioners to understand #WhyTelfordWrekin is where you should be.
+The Children's Safeguarding and Family Support Directorate is made up of various services and teams who all pride themselves on the quality of care and support available to children and families within our borough.

 Family Connect